ROSÉ - we all love it. But did you know there's nearly as many styles of it as there are whites or reds? Let's dive in.

 Popular Rosé Wines, Their Colours, and Their Flavours

 Let’s run through some of the most popular and famous rosé wine styles from around the world, starting with the palest, and moving our way down to the most vividly coloured, and think about the grape varietals used and their usual characteristics.
 In doing so, we should be able to get a clearer notion of the range out there, and why this wine style is so impressively varied in colour, flavour, and other distinctive features.

-Pale, delicate, and an absolute staple of the rosé wine world, Provence rosé tends to be made primarily of Grenache.
+Pale, delicate, and an absolute staple of the rosé wine world, Provence rosé tends to be made primarily of Grenache, or also Mourvedre.
 These wines are usually very bright and dry, and feature delicious notes of grapefruit, watermelon, and chopped herbs.

 - Pinot Noir

 A shade darker than Provence rosé, these wines are usually bright and acidic, but with a somewhat earthier note.
 Expect flavours of melon and strawberry, and fewer floral or herbal characteristics.

 The big-hitter from Spain has a true pink colour, and features the spiciness and earthiness we expect from this Spanish varietal.

 Bright pink, and with a deliciously easy-drinking profile, White Zinfandel is a favourite among ladies’ lunches everywhere.
 Often a little on the sweeter side, it boasts flavours of tropical fruits (and pairs brilliantly with creamy pasta dishes).

 Everyone’s favourite sunny Italian varietal features another brilliant shade of pink, and packs in tart berry flavours and a fantastic balance of dryness and fruit-forward characteristics.